fred3m/toyz/docs/source/highcharts.rst

 Highcharts
 **********
-`Highcharts <http://www.highcharts.com/>`_ is an open source javascript library created by Highsoft AS that makes it easy to generate a variety of different interactive charts and plots.
+`Highcharts <http://www.highcharts.com/>`_ is an open source javascript library created by Highsoft that makes it easy to generate a variety of different interactive charts and plots.

 .. warning::